-- 1. Locate the thread (7) on the filter element onto the threads (8) in the bottom of the filter bowl (2).
+- 1. Locate the thread (7) in the filter element onto the threads (8).
 Spin on the element and tighten the drain valve (3) by hand. - 2.
 Lubricate the O ring seal (6) with clean diesel fuel.
 Do NOT fill the filter bowl (2) with fuel before the filter assembly is installed. - 3.
 Do not use a tool to install the filter assembly.
 Tighten the assembly by hand.
 Install the filter bowl (2).
 Turn the filter bowl clockwise until the filter bowl locks into position against the stops. - 4.
 Turn the fuel supply valve to the ON position. - 5.
 The primary fuel filter the secondary fuel filter must be replaced at the same time.
-Refer to the Operation and Maintenance Manual, "Fuel System Primary Filter (Water Separator) Element -Replace".
+Refer to the Operation and Maintenance Manual, "Fuel System Primary Filter (Water Separator) Element Replace".
+Also, the in-line fuel must be replaced when the primary and secondary filters are replaced.
+Refer to Operation and Maintenance Manual, "Fuel Filter (In-Line)- Replace"